vinisalazar/BioProv/paper/paper.md

 institutions, entities, and activities involved in producing, influencing, or delivering a piece of data or a thing"](https://www.w3.org/TR/prov-overview/) [@Groth2013].

-Therefore, for bioinformatics workflows, where there are usually numerous, and many times complex, steps in data processing, capturing and storing provenance rapidly becomes a challenge.
+Therefore, for bioinformatics workflows (BWFs), where there are usually numerous, and many times complex, steps in data processing, capturing and storing provenance rapidly becomes a challenge.
-This provenance data should not only be intelligible to humans, but structured and machine-readable; this is fundamental to ensure reproducibility in present and future research in bioinformatics and many other fields of scientific research [@Pasquier2017].
+This provenance data should not only be intelligible to humans, but structured and machine-readable; this is fundamental to ensure reproducibility in present and future research in bioinformatics and many other fields of scientific research [@Kanwal2017; @Pasquier2017].
 A proposed standard for interoperability of provenance data is the [W3C-PROV data model](https://www.w3.org/TR/prov-dm/), specifically designed to share provenance data across the web.
-However, modelling bioinformatics workflows with the W3C-PROV standard can be costly to both researchers writing and performing the analyses and developers responsible for storing information about these workflows in web systems.
-We introduce BioProv as a library which aims to facilitate the creation of W3C-PROV compliant documents for bioinformatics workflows, capturing the provenance of the workflow steps between different users and computing environments.
+However, modelling BWFs with the W3C-PROV standard can be costly to both researchers writing and performing the analyses and developers responsible for storing information about these workflows in web systems.
+We introduce BioProv as a library which aims to facilitate the creation of W3C-PROV compliant documents for BWFs, capturing the provenance of the workflow steps between different users and computing environments.

 # Statement of need

-BioProv is a Python library which captures and stores provenance data in the W3C-PROV format.
-It is designed to facilitate the modelling of bioinformatics workflows, providing several
+BioProv is a Python library for **generating provenance documents of bioinformatics workflows.** It works by modelling the elements of a BWF in a hierarchical, JSON-serializable data structure.
+Thus, BioProv objects can be easily stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
+Although there are excellent tools orchestrating scientific workflows which are freely available, such as Nextflow, Snakemake and Toil [@Jackson2020], and also tools which specialize in capturing and storing provenance data during workflow runtime
+[@Silva2018; @Khan2019], to the best of our knowledge, there is not any library which specializes in capturing provenance of BWFs
+Some of these workflow management systems provide reports such as execution trace or graph, but they are not W3C-PROV compatible and/or are not serializable, and the collection of domain specific information must be collected by the user in an *ad hoc* manner.
+This can be very costly to both users and developers of BWFs looking to collect provenance data, as much effort can be spent in modelling these workflows in a satisfactory data structure which can be easily updated during runtime.
+BioProv attempts to fill this gap, by providing features which facilitate the capture of W3C-PROV compatible provenance data and support the specificities of bioinformatics applications.

 # Features and data model

 Lorem ipsum.